 By clearly defining these objectives before starting your business continuity planning process, you increase the likelihood that you’ll achieve the core goal of your plan: preparing the business for a disaster scenario so you can minimize downtime when such an event occurs.

-Aligning Objectives With the Business Continuity Plan Template
+Aligning Objectives and Goals With the Business Continuity Plan Template

 We aligned these objectives with the format of the Business Continuity Plan template developed by Ready.gov, an organization that marshals the resources of the Federal Emergency Management Administration (FEMA) and the Department of Homeland Security (DHS).
 Its mission is to deliver materials to the public to improve the nation’s ability to respond to emergencies.
 This site includes a section devoted to business issues, which is where you can find the business continuity plan template.